jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

 From the logistic regression model we can see age, height, and lung capacity to be significantly associated with smoking status (P < 0.05).
 To interpret the odds ratio, if it is > 1 it means there is an increase in odds of being a smoker, whereas if the odds ratio is < 1, it means there is a decrease in odds of being a smoker.
 So for age, there was an increase in odds between each incremental year old and being a smoker.
 This positive association is similarly seen with height.
 However, a decrease in odds was observed with smoking and better lung capacity.

   &nbsp;

 ## Poisson Regression

   &nbsp;

 As explained previously, logistic regression models return odds ratios, however, this can overestimate the prevalence if the outcome is not rare.
 Poisson regression models are typically used with ordinal count data (1, 2, 3, 4, etc.), but can also be used with binary data (0 or 1).
-Poisson regressions also return prevalence ratios rather than odds ratios.
+Poisson regressions also return log-transformed prevalence ratios rather than log-transformed odds ratios.
 Further discussion on the use of Poisson versus logistic regression can be found [here](https://doi.org/10.1002/sim.7059).

 Let's explore the same relationships but using Poisson Regression.